M66B/FairEmail/tutorials/FIRST-CONFIG.md

 ## Optional settings

 FairEmail will already work with the configuration above.
 However, you may want to change some minor things.
-As FairEmail comes with a lot of options, you can very likely adjust the app and its behavior the way you personally would like it.
+As FairEmail comes with a lot of options, you can very likely adjust the app and its behavior to the way you personally would like it.
 However, all of those options are optional.
-The app works stable with the default options without requiring any adjustment by you.
+The app works well and is stable with the default options without requiring any adjustment by you.

 If you still would like to change the settings, just take time looking around the available options.
 You can also search through available settings.
 The most common three settings you might want to set on the first run are mentioned below.